orionaskatu/stable-diffusion-webui/README.md

  - Launches a reverse proxy on port 80 to easily access the webui from the local network
  - Launches `relauncher.py` (credits to https://github.com/hlky/stable-diffusion-webui) to restart without ssh'ing

-A System tab with the ability to:
+A System tab with buttons to:
  - Read the last 20 lines of `journalctl -u stable-diffusion`
  - Print `nvidia-smi` output
+ - Purge `outputs` directory
- - Restart Web UI button (useful in case of OOM)
+ - Restart the Web UI (useful in case of OOM)

 A bash script `discord.sh` to send infos + images to discord via webhook.